Temperature-Resistant Order in 2+1 Dimensions: Thermal Partition Function

 For $t<0$ we have a continuum of solutions, $\sigma = 0$ and $\phi^2 = -t \psi^2$.
 In particular, we see a continuum of solutions at the fixed point $t = -\frac{(d-1)(d-2)}{2}$, which solves~\eqref{gendfx}.
 Flat directions are common in supersymmetric theories, here the flat direction is only a property of the theory at the leading nontrivial order in the $\frac 1 N$ expansion.
 Interesting recent discussions about flat directions in non-SUSY theories can be found in~\cite{Nogradi:2021zqw,Cuomo:2024vfk,Cuomo:2024fuy}.

-To ascertain that we are dealing with a healthy conformal theory with an isolated vacuum, we should take into account the $\frac{1}{N}$ corrections to the effective potential and find the true ground state of this system.
+To ascertain that we are dealing with a healthy conformal theory with an isolated vacuum, we should take into account the $\frac{1}{N}$ corrections to the effective potential and find the true minimum of the free energy of this system.
 For that we expand our action to the second order in fluctuations and derive the effective potential from integrating out the fluctuations at one loop:

 $G^{-1}_\sigma(p)$ comes from expanding $N\tr \log\left[-\Delta + \frac{\delta\sigma}{\sqrt{N}} \right]$ to second order in $\sigma(p)$ \cite{Moshe:2003xn}.
 The coefficient in front of $\phi^2 + t^2 \psi^2$ is positive and therefore the origin is the only vacuum at zero temperature at the critical point .
 We see that at $d=3$ there is a logarithmic divergence in the effective potential which is, of course, related to the existence of a marginal operator.